-We have audited the accompanying balance sheet of the 95th Street and Stony Island Redevelopment Project of the City of Chicago, Illinois, as of December 31, 1997, and the related statement of revenues, expenditures and changes in fund balance for the year then ended.
+We have audited the accompanying balance sheets of the 95th Street and Stony Island Redevelopment Project of the City of Chicago, Illinois, as of December 31, 1998 and 1997, and the related statements of revenues, expenditures and changes in fund balance for the years then ended.
 These financial statements are the responsibility of the City of Chicago's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.